theAgileBear/new/Learnings.md

 > **Query Example::** SELECT column1, SUM(column2) AS total spent FROM table GROUP BY column1 ORDER BY SUM(column2) HAVING SUM(column2) > 100

 **IMPORTANT** that you reference SUM(column2) for all query statements since AS total statement is only in the visual aspect and will throw an error if used elsewhere in the query statement

+## Joins
+Joins allow the combination of multiple tables together to retreive values on either table.
+Venn diagrams are a good visual representation of how this happens
+> **Query Example:** SELECT foo FROM bar JOIN FooBar